 - a capstone interdisciplinary experience, including an individual project, aimed at synthesizing the students’ academic experiences and real-life goals.

-If you have any questions about the Salem Signature, I would welcome an e-mail at Richard.Vinson@salem.edu.
+If you have any questions about the Salem Impact, I would welcome an e-mail at Richard.Vinson@salem.edu.
 I hope that I will see you as a participant in this exciting academic endeavor at Salem.

 Associate Dean for Undergraduate Studies